mas-bandwidth/gafferongames/content/post/shape_of_the_go_stone.md

 If you've ever played Go, you know that a biconvex go stone has an interesting wobble when it's placed on the board.
 This wobble is a direct consequence of its unique shape.

-I'd like to reproduce this wobble in Virtual Go, so let's to spend some time studying the shape of Go stones, so we can capture and simulate them with a computer :)
+I'd like to reproduce this wobble in Virtual Go, so let's to spend some time studying their shape, so we can capture and simulate it with a computer :)

 ## Slate And Shell